inlbk/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 [88] "angle(Z,gravityMean)"

-Instead of individual data observations, HARmeanByPair contains, for each subject/activity pair, the AVERAGE of the observations of a variable for that subject/activity pair.
-Because there are 30 subjects and 6 activities, there are a total of 30 x 6 or 180 rows in HARmeanByPair.
+Instead of rows containing individual data observations, each row of HARmeanByPair contains the AVERAGE of the data in each non-factor column (see the variables listed above) for a single subject/activity pair.
+Because there are 30 subjects and 6 activities, there are a total of 30 x 6 or 180 rows in HARmeanByPair, one row for each subject/activity pair.

 The data set HARmeanByPair is written by the script "run_analysis.R" to the file directory HARdata.
 It meets the principles of tidy data as explicated by Hadley Wickham, with one variable per column, one observation per row, descriptive variable names, factor column entries that are character (“Subject 1”, “Walking upstairs”) rather than integer codes, no duplicate columns and no duplicate rows, and variables stored only in columns and not in rows.